WKZL: History

-In 1958, WYFS became the first Winston-Salem station to play classical music.
-In 1966, the station became WAAA-FM, airing the soul music of WAAA, and WFDD took over classical music.
+In 1958, WYFS became the first Winston-Salem station to play classical music, also playing religious music and modern jazz.
+The area lost its only classical music station in May 1966 when the station became WAAA-FM, airing the soul music of WAAA, and WFDD took over classical music.

 WAAA-FM was sold to Golden Circle Broadcasting Corp. in 1971.

 The station had the call letters WSGH (standing for Winston-Salem / Greensboro / High Point) during the early 1970s when its format was easy listening.

 The station began stereo broadcasts in January 1975 and changed its call letters to WKZL.
 In 1976, WKZL moved from a 285-foot tower on Indiana Avenue to a 499-foot tower and doubled its power to 100,000 watts.

 For a short period of time in the mid-1970s the station featured an eclectic blend of pop, rock and progressive rock selected at random by the hosts.
 DJs on the air from 1975 to 1977 included Steve Gold (Marshall), Shel Bynum, Alan Cameron, Mitch Clarke, Nick Archer, Bruce Key, Ron Spivey, Kitty Kinnin, Reid Stott, Steve Norris, and Steve Day.
 Production chores were handled by Jack Shaw and Rowell Gormon.
 The late ’70s era of WKZL’s programming was a mix of Top 40 and album cuts formulated into playlists based on focus groups created under the direction of eccentric owner Bob Brown.

 Program hosts included Morning Show Host Doug Paul, Rod Davis, Chris Angel, Kitty Kinnin, J.J.
 Hemingway, DD Thornton, and Chuck Holloway, who also served as Music Director.
 Doug Paul served as Program Director during his time at WKZL between 1978 and 1982.
 During this period, the station was pioneering music research that included weekly focus groups of 18- to 49-year-old listeners assembled by Owner Bob Brown and Sharon Paul.
 The format of the station was a unique hybrid of Deep Tracks, Top 40 and Jazz.
 Local music artists were featured in the programming mix and live concerts were broadcast weekly via NBC's THE SOURCE and other radio program syndicators.
 Known for a keen spot production sound and aggressive demo sales, the WKZL of the late 70's won many local and regional advertising awards and had up to three full-time copywriters on staff.

 Brown eventually sold WAAA to Mutter Evans, who made history at age 25 by becoming the youngest black woman to own a commercial radio station in the US.
 Soon afterwards Brown sold WKZL to Nationwide Broadcasting, while maintaining ownership of the building that housed both stations.